Data Science Technology

 Fundamental relational Database theory and practice acquired through the first Database course during the bachelor degree is necessary, while it is recommended familiarity with Algorithms and Data Structures.

-Physical Design: Data Structures, indexing, execution plans; concurrency control; reliability; Active Databases; DDBMS and NoSQL; Big Data; Data Warehouses; Database Mining; Advanced features of PL/SQL; fundamentals JSP.
+Physical Design: Data Structures, indexing, execution plans; concurrency control; reliability; Active Databases; DDBMS and NoSQL; Big Data; Data Warehouses; Database Mining.

-Taught classes with blackboard and chalk and practical exercises in lab using PCs.
+Taught classes with blackboard and chalk and practical exercises.
 There are no slides and active participation of students is encouraged.

 Shamkant B. Navathe Ramez A. Elmasri.
 Fundamentals of Database Systems.
 Pearson, 7^th edition, 2016.